OCamlPro/liquidity/docs/sphynx/src/reference/liquidity.rst

 An optional initial storage or storage initializer can be given with ``let%init storage``.
-When deploying a Liquidity contract, if the storage is not constant it is evaluated in the prevalidation context.
+When deploying a Liquidity contract, if the storage is not constant it is evaluated in the head context.

 Basic Types and Values
 ----------------------